NewsPolitics

 A legislative study can sometimes lead to bills that can regulate an industry.
 Rep. Owens previously told FOX 13 News he would open a bill to demand environmental studies on data centers.

-"It needs to be studied," committee Chair Carl Albrecht, R-Richfield, said.
+"It needs to be studied," said committee Chair Carl Albrecht, R-Richfield, pointing out numerous data center projects under way across the state.